 Jordan is the Middle East’s most road trip friendly destination, offering a vast variety of landscapes and experiences while also providing tourists with a safe place to explore.
 You’re less likely to get mugged here by locals than you are to be invited into their homes with a smile to share a cup of tea and honey soaked sweets.
 Many come here in search of Petra but leave most moved by the nation’s heartwarming hospitality.

-Planning for an epic road trip takes thoughtful planning and research so ensure you map out a timely route that allows you to visit the regions most famous attractions as well as hidden gems and new businesses that might have recently popped open.
+Planning for an epic road trip takes thoughtful planning and research.
+From making a list of what you want to see, places to eat, to making sure you insure your motorhome with a reliable company if you are considering staying in a static caravan on your trip or even what you will pack, everything is important when it comes to planning a successful road trip.
+Ensure you map out a timely route that allows you to visit the regions most famous attractions as well as hidden gems and new businesses that might have recently popped open.

 This past Summer I read through the Rough Guide to Jordan, scrawling several pages of notes which included recommendations for top hotels, award winning restaurants, star attractions and interesting factoids on the country’s unique history.
 The Rough Guide to Jordan features two suggested itineraries for the ultimate road trip (dubbed Jordan’s Great Outdoors + Culture and History).
 I suggest using a well researched suggested itinerary as the backbone for your road trip and then after reading up on each region in more detail you can curtail your vacation so that it fills with the tricks and treats you fancy.